GiovanniDicanio/WinReg/README.md

 | `REG_BINARY`         | `std::vector<BYTE>`          |

-I initially developed this code using Visual Studio 2015 with Update 3; then I used **Visual Studio 2017**.
+I initially developed this code using Visual Studio 2015 with Update 3; then I used Visual Studio 2017, and currently **Visual Studio 2019**.
 I have no longer tested the code with previous compilers.
 The code compiles cleanly at `/W4` in both 32-bit and 64-bit builds.

 This is a **header-only library**, implemented in the [`WinReg.hpp`](WinReg/WinReg.hpp) header file.